Graduate Certificate in Human Services

 Graduates who complete 7009HSV Health and Ageing Across the Lifespan as their listed elective may be eligible for membership of the following professional body:

 Consideration for admission will be given to those candidates who have:

-- OR completed a Certificate IV VET/TAFE qualification in a related discipline AND a minimum of one year full-time professional experience in the disability, rehabilitation or related human services fields.
+- OR completed a Certificate IV or Diploma VET/TAFE qualification in a related discipline AND a minimum of one year full-time professional experience in the disability, rehabilitation or related human services fields.

 Work and Life